Black Soil In India

 3. Oilseeds

-Black soil is widely used in growing groundnut and sunflower because of the mineral content.
+Black soil is widely used in growing groundnut and sunflower because of its mineral content.

 4. Pulses and Millets

-Different pulses such as gram (chickpea) and millets such as jowar (sorghum) grow best in this soil especially the drier regions.
+Different pulses, such as gram (chickpea) and millets such as jowar (sorghum), grow best in this soil, especially in the drier regions.

 5. Wheat and Cereals